ben854719/ben854719.github.io/README.md

 Description:

-The goal of the project is to develop a chatbot using Google Speech technology to analyze information about the status of the Canadian economy in 2025 (Toronto Dominion Economic).
+The goal of the project is to develop a chatbot using Google Speech technology in order to analyze information about the status of the Canadian economy in 2025 (Toronto Dominion Economic).
 The chatbot will utilize speech recognition to provide answers based on audio files from Toronto Dominion Economics.

 [github](https://github.com/ben854719/Chatbot-Speech-Recognition-in-Generative-AI)